-Today I’m starting a series called My Go-To Meals.
-I’ve been thinking lately about my go-to meals.
+Today I’m sharing one of my go-to meals.
 Everyone has them.
 The ones you make so often you could pretty much do it in your sleep.
 The ones that are quick, relatively healthy, quick, enjoyed by the whole family, quick….for those nights you just don’t feel like cooking.

 I know I have several.
 And a lot of them aren’t on this blog because, quite frankly, I don’t follow a recipe.
 I use what I have on hand, I don’t measure things, and the beauty of these “recipes” are that they’re still delicious every single time.

 But, in an effort to help you guys…because I know many of you are searching for quick, easy meals…I’ve decided to start paying more attention when I make these meals.
 Maybe snapping a few pictures and taking a few measurements….so that I can share them with all of you!

 Today’s recipe is one of our all-time favs.
 I make it pretty much once a week.
 It’s great for packing in a lot of vegetables and it’s also a great recipe for using lentils because they totally absorb the curry flavor and you really don’t even notice that they’re in the dish.Print